hasan200343/OffNexo/README.md

 # OffNexo
-**A simple file transfer utility using your Local Network though your browser on PC and Phone.**
+**A simple offline file transfer utility using your Local Network though your browser on PC and Phone.
+It doesn't require internet but only your WiFi or Hotspot.**

 # To use it:-
-> Download the **"OFFNexo.rar"** file from here - https://github.com/hasan200343/OffNexo/releases.
+> Download the **"OFFNexo.rar"** file from [here](https://github.com/hasan200343/OffNexo/releases).

 > Extract the file to where you want.
 Open the Folder and you'll find **"OFFNexo.exe"**.